transmission/transmission/README.md

 ## About

 Transmission Ocular is a fork of the free BitTorrent client.
-It comes in several flavors, but this is purely for MacOS users.
+Transmission comes in several flavors, but Transmission Ocular is purely for MacOS users.

 Visit https://transmissionbt.com/ for more information about Transmission.

 ## Building

-Transmission has an Xcode project file (Transmission.xcodeproj) for building in Xcode.
+Transmission Ocular has an Xcode project file (Transmission.xcodeproj) for building in Xcode.

-For a more detailed description, and dependencies, visit: https://github.com/transmission/transmission/tree/main/docs

 ### Building Transmission Ocular from Git (first time)